South Sudan People's Defence Forces: 2005 Comprehensive Peace Agreement

-In 2004, a year before the Comprehensive Peace Agreement, the Coalition to Stop Child Soldiers, estimated that there were between 2,500 and 5,000 children serving in the SPLA.
+In 2004, a year before the Comprehensive Peace Agreement (CPA), the Coalition to Stop Child Soldiers, estimated that there were between 2,500 and 5,000 children serving in the SPLA.

-Following the signing of the CPA, a SPLA reorganisation process began.
+Following the signing of the CPA, an SPLA reorganisation process began.
 This process was actively supported by funding from the United States.
-In 2005, Garang restructured the top leadership of SPLA, with a Chief of General Staff, Lt.
+In 2005, Garang restructured the top leadership of the SPLA, with a Chief of General Staff, Lt.
 Gen. Oyay Deng Ajak, and four Deputy Chiefs of General Staff: Maj.
 Gen. Salva Mathok Gengdit (Administration), Maj.
 Gen. Bior Ajang Aswad (Operations), Maj.
 Gen. James Hoth Mai (Logistics) and Maj.
 Gen. Obuto Mamur Mete (Political and Moral Orientation).

 The initial organisation of the SPLA, based on divisions, was assembled in mid-2005 but not actually put into practice in the field until 2006.
 It was based on six divisions (in Upper Nile State; 2nd Division: Equatorias; 3rd Division: Northern Bahr el Ghazal and Warrap states; 4th Division Unity State; the 5th Division in Lakes State, the 6th Division, SPLA personnel in the Joint Integrated Units) and four independent brigades.
 The four independent brigades grouped SPLA forces in Bor (Khoriom, 104, and 105 Battalions mainly), Southern Blue Nile, the Nuba Mountains (South Kordofan) and Raja (Western Bahr el Ghazal).

-Probably more important than the reorganisation was the Juba Declaration, signed by Salva and General Paulino Matiep on 8 January 2006.
-Matiep commanded the South Sudan Defence Forces (SSDF), the largest and best-equipped militia (about 50,000 men) that remained beyond SPLA control.
-Paulino was appointed Deputy Chief of Staff, the second highest position, his subordinate generals became part of the SPLA without any reduction in rank, and about 50,000 SSDF were added to the SPLA payroll.
-The number of generals in the SPLA also rose as Salva promoted hundreds of existing SPLA officers to match the arriving ex-SSDF generals.
+Probably more important than the reorganisation was the Juba Declaration, signed by Salva Kiir and General Paulino Matiep on 8 January 2006.
+Matiep commanded the South Sudan Defence Forces (SSDF), the largest and best-equipped militia (about 50,000 men) that remained beyond the SPLA's control.
+Paulino was appointed Deputy Commander-in-chief, the second highest position, his subordinate generals became part of the SPLA without any reduction in rank, and about 50,000 SSDF were added to the SPLA payroll.
+The number of generals in the SPLA also rose as Kiir promoted hundreds of existing SPLA officers to match the arriving ex-SSDF generals.
 By 2011 and independence, the SPLA had 745 generals.
 At about the same time, the legislature voted to double infantrymen's base pay from the equivalent of $75 a month (the rate under Khartoum's control) to $150.
-The unification of the two largest armed groups in the region seriously weakened Khartoum’s control of South Sudan.
+The unification of the two largest armed groups in the region seriously weakened Khartoum’s control of southern Sudan.

-In 2007–08 the independent brigades in Blue Nile, Bor, and the Nuba Mountains became the 10th, 8th, and 9th divisions, respectively.
+In 2007 and 2008 the independent brigades in Blue Nile, Bor, and the Nuba Mountains became the 10th, 8th, and 9th divisions, respectively.
 The 9th and 10th Divisions thus fell north of the 1-1-56 Independence dividing line between North and South Sudan.
 The last independent brigade, in Raja, became part of the 5th Division.